 Since the underlying factors of the hair loss covers a wide spectrum, there are a number of treatment options, including hair transplantation.

 Excluding androgenetic or male type hair loss, the underlying cause must first be investigated.
 After the underlying cause has been identified and treated or eliminated, your doctor may offer to wait for re-growth of hair.
 In this period, you can take measures to improve the appearance, such as wearing a bandana or hat, make-up, and wig.
-If it is considered that the hair loss is reversible, medicines, such as Minoxidil and Finasteride, nutritional supplements and acupuncture, which support and accelerate the growth of the hair, can be tried.
+If it is considered that the hair loss is reversible, medicines, such as Minoxidil, medication, nutritional supplements and acupuncture, which support and accelerate the growth of the hair, can be tried.
 In addition, healthy eating, proper hair care, hair care products and avoiding from hair dyes and perm that contribute to the hair loss can alleviate or stop the hair loss.
 Recently, hair mesotherapy is also giving promising results in the selected patients.
 Finally, platelet-rich plasma (PRP) is a treatment that re-grows the hair.
 Blood is drawn from the person, it is subjected to a special process and the resultant solution is injected to the bald area.
 The aim is the re-growth of hair by nourishing the hair follicles.
 PRP can be used alone or in combination with mesotherapy.

 However, hair transplant is the definitive treatment for androgenetic hair loss and other forms of hair loss caused by factors that lead to irreversible damage of hair follicles, such as chemotherapy, radiotherapy, scalp infections, burns and major surgeries.